waldophotos/kafka-avro/README.md

 * `fetchRefreshRate` **Number** The pooling time (in seconds) to the schemas be fetched and updated in background.
 This is useful to keep with schemas changes in production.
 The default value is `0` seconds (disabled).
 * `parseOptions` **Object** Schema parse options to pass to `avro.parse()`. `parseOptions.wrapUnions` is set to `true` by default.
 * `httpsAgent` **Object** initialized [https Agent class](https://nodejs.org/api/https.html#https_class_https_agent)
+* `shouldFailWhenSchemaIsMissing` **Boolean** Set to true if producing a message for which no AVRO schema can be found should throw an error

 ### Producer